Location: Beshenkovichi, Vitsebsk voblast, Belarus

 Project Director: Max M. Charniauski, Olya Ianovskaia

-2013 field season at Asaviec will take place from August 1st to 14th.
+2014 field season at Asaviec will take place from July 21st to August 10th.
 The upcoming expedition is expected to yield hundreds of exciting finds, including bone and amber jewelry, prehistoric work tools, and elaborate pottery used by the inhabitants of this region 5,000 years ago.

 The lake region in northern Belarus has evolved as a frontier environment since the earliest occupation.
 Far distances from any established Neolithic strongholds and the lacustral setting of the area led to the development of distinct forms of Neolithic-Bronze Age societies.
 The material culture of the Asaviec family of settlements reflects the changes in the social organization, culture, technology, lifestyle, and spiritual lives of the local people over time.
 Due to the continuous occupation of the area, the finds reflect the gradual and complex process of transition from the Neolithic society of hunters and gatherers to mixed subsistence to increased reliance on agriculture and cattle herding in the Bronze Age.

 During the early Bronze Age, the Asaviec settlements were abandoned as a result of climatic changes that forced the settlers to move uphill.
 Eventually the site was covered by a thick layer of turf, which created an anaerobic environment and resulted in excellent preservation of wood, bone and horn artifacts.